sevvandi/graphonmix/README.md

 The goal of graphonmix is to generate $(U,W)$-mixture graphs.
 These graphs are generated from a standard dense graphon $W$ and a disjoint clique graphons $U$, which acts as the sparse graphon.
+More details can be found at (Kandanaarachchi and Ong 2025).

 ## Installation